National AIDS Commission of Indonesia

 The National AIDS Commission of Indonesia (Komisi Penanggulangan AIDS or Komisi Penanggulangan AIDS Nasional, KPAN) was an independent Indonesian non-structural government agency which was responsible for the prevention and management of AIDS issues in Indonesia.
-Specialized KPAN organizational structure was effectively dissolved in 2016 while its former secretariat is from then headed by the General Director of Disease Prevention and Control of the Ministry of Health.
+The commission was abolished in 2016, with its functions transferred to the General Director of Disease Prevention and Control of the Ministry of Health.

 History

-The first case of HIV/AIDS in Indonesia was found in Bali in 1987.
+The first case of HIV/AIDS in Indonesia was identified in Bali in 1987.
 In the same year, the United Nations General Assembly agreed on the urgency of a global strategy to combat AIDS.
-The Indonesian government then created a special committee for the management of AIDS and conducted an assessment of HIV positive population through several decrees in 1988 and 1989.
+The Indonesian government then created a special committee for the management of AIDS and conducted an assessment of the HIV positive population through several decrees in 1988 and 1989.
 KPAN was first formed by Presidential Order 36/1994 as the AIDS Management Commission (Komisi Penanggulangan AIDS, KPA).
 In 2006, KPA was reformed into the National AIDS Commission of Indonesia by Presidential Order 75/2006 with the formation of its regional commissions.